foxblock/pd-sat-collision/README.md

 The main focus was to create as little temporary objects as possible.
 This resulted in the current selection of operators of the Vector2D and Polygon classes.

+## Lua
+The lua folder contains the previous version of this code written in Lua.
+It works, but I do not recommend using it for performance reasons.
+It will use ~50% CPU with only a handful of objects colliding.

+The upsides of the lua module are compatibility to the playdate.geometry.vector2D class and not having to compile C code (i.e. single debugger, no C toolchain, etc.)

 ## Contributing
 This library is in active development, so things might change/shift/improve.
 Please feel welcome to add issues or pull requests.